Skip to Main Content

 Tracie Yorke is a nationally recognized expert in inclusive teaching, AI ethics in education, and human-centered pedagogy.
-She will deliver a keynote address and lead a workshop at the Summer Institute on Monday, July 14th.
+She delivered a keynote address and led a workshop at the Summer Institute on Monday, July 14th.
 Tracie is a technologist, educator, and researcher specializing in public interest technology, community engagement, and education.
 With two decades of experience spanning PreK to higher education, she has held leadership roles in education focusing on curriculum design, workforce development, and technology-driven learning.
 Her expertise also includes AI adoption strategies and leading the implementation of technology solutions that enhance educational outcomes.
 She is a fellow at the Gardner Institute and holds a B.A. from Amherst College, an M.S. from Carnegie Mellon University, and is currently a Ph.D. candidate at Point Park University.

-Thomas Tobin will join us on Tuesday, July 15th.
+Thomas Tobin joined us on Tuesday, July 15th.
 Tom is an internationally recognized speaker and author on quality in technology-mediated education, academic integrity, and Universal Design for Learning.
 His work focuses on using technology to extend the reach of higher education beyond its traditional audience.
 He advocates for the educational rights of people with disabilities and people from disadvantaged backgrounds.
 Tom holds a B.A. and Ph.D. in English literature, a M.S. in Information Science, a master online teacher certification, and the Quality Matters reviewer certification.

 Download a copy of the itinerary: